Jay-Rudel/CS408-5.2-Lab/README.md

         The current colors: black text with Green background.
 Fails every single one of the contract checker from the following Site:https://webaim.org/resources/contrastchecker/

         In order to fix we change the green to a more contracting color with black making it closer to white.
 This fixes all of the issues that were found as well.

+## References / If needed
+    The only source I used for this project was the reading that was provided to us.
+Just to make sure I could figure out how to do the nav bar.
+As that was what I had problems coding.